earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 `rmarkdown` and `knitr` package to write rmarkdown files in `Rstudio` and publish them in different formats (html, pdf, etc).

+## Watch Slideshow

+Click through the slideshow below to learn more about open science.
-<a class="btn btn-info" href="http://neon-workwithdata.github.io/slide-shows/share-publish-archive-slideshow.html" target= "_blank"> View Slideshow: Share, Publish & Archive -  from the Reproducible Science Curriculum</a>
+<a class="btn btn-info" href="http://neon-workwithdata.github.io/slide-shows/share-publish-archive-slideshow.html" target= "_blank"> <i class="fa fa-youtube-play" aria-hidden="true"></i>
+View Slideshow: Share, Publish & Archive -  from the Reproducible Science Curriculum</a>

 ## About R Markdown